Go Man Go (radio show): End of Go Man Go

-Oscar Rabin"s son Bernard, whose company managed the band and owned Wimbledon Palais where it performed, began to find there was great interest in the venue for personal appearances by many of these small groups especially after a highly publicised appearance there by the Beatles on 14 December 1963.(retrieved 3 December 2022).
+Oscar Rabin's son Bernard, whose company managed the band and owned Wimbledon Palais where it performed, began to find there was great interest in the venue for personal appearances by many of these small groups, especially after a highly publicised appearance there by the Beatles on 14 December 1963.(retrieved 3 December 2022).
 David Ede decided to take the band on tour around the country the following year.
 The final performance of 'Go Man Go' was on 27 March 1964.

 Death of David Ede

-In April 1965, David Ede took the band to Blackpool to begin what started as a successful residency at the newly-opened Mecca Locarno ballroom.
-Twelve weeks later, on 25 June 1965, he and 23-year-old Michael Taylor, a singer with the band, went out on a leisure trip at sea on a 14 ft dinghy.
-The dinghy overturned in bad weather while they were out and Ede"s body was washed ashore the following morning at Rossall Beach six miles north of Blackpool.
+In April 1965, David Ede and the band went to Blackpool to begin what started as a successful residency at the newly-opened Mecca Locarno ballroom.
+Twelve weeks later, on 25 June 1965, Ede and 23-year-old Michael Taylor, one of the band's singers, went out on a leisure trip at sea on a 14 ft dinghy.
+The dinghy overturned in bad weather while they were out and Ede's body was washed ashore the following morning at Rossall Beach six miles north of Blackpool.
 Michael Taylor managed to swim ashore to safety four hours after the vessel overturned.
 The Rabin Band broke up soon after.